 Friends who love you as you are and laugh at you when you leave your car running for an entire Costco shopping trip.

-Friends you can ugly cry with.
+Friends you can ugly-cry with.

-Friends who point out your under-chin hair.
+Friends who gently point out your under-chin hair.

-Friends who, when you lose a wardrobe battle with your girls, congratulate you on having 80’s-style children.
+Friends who, when you lose a wardrobe battle with your girls, congratulate you on having ’80s-style children.
 Having real connections is vital to your soul.

-I used to strap my baby into his carseat and head to the closest coffee stand just to have an adult conversation.
+I used to strap my baby into his car seat and head to the closest coffee stand just to have an adult conversation.
 “Please, dear barista, let’s be best friends.
 Would you like me to come in there and hang out with you?”

-When my hubby walked through the door I’d attack him with a fireman’s hose of pent up verbiage.
+When my hubby walked through the door I’d attack him with a fireman’s hose of pent-up verbiage.

 Three kids later, even one adult-less day is still terrifying.
 But when you’re a stay-at-home mom you’re not heading to an office or professional adult environment each day, so let’s just say that opportunities for friendship aren’t exactly presenting themselves organically.
 What’s a girl to do?

-Here are some tips I learned along the way:
+Here are some tips I learned along the way.

-1. Make the First Move.
+1. Make the first move.

-Meet someone you’d like to get to know?
+Did you meet someone you’d like to get to know?
 Don’t wait for them to pursue you.
 People are busy, and they’re often just as intimidated as you are.

-As I’ve stepped out of my comfort zone and taken the risk of friendship, I’m blown away not only by how receptive people are, but also how grateful they are.
+As I’ve stepped out of my comfort zone and taken the risk of friendship, I’m blown away not only by how receptive people are, but also by how grateful they are.